Trick Or Treat and the Skinny on Sugar

 Many people look for alternatives like; honey, maple syrup, coconut sugar, high fructose corn syrup, and dextrose.
 However, the body still sees it as sugar.
 Isn’t natural sugar the same?
 No, because items such as an apple has fiber and will require the body to slowly break down the product making the sugar absorption slower versus that can of soda that you drink and is immediately absorbed.
-Unfortunately, many people do not see themselves as someone that has “treats” and often are known to say I don’t really eat sweets.
-But it is important to remember that eating and drinking are the same and to become aware of the nutrition labels available prior to consuming foods.
+Unfortunately, many people do not see themselves as someone that has “treats”.
+They often are known to say I don’t really eat sweets.
+But it is important to remember that eating and drinking are the same.
+Become aware of the nutrition labels available prior to consuming foods.

 Let’s simplify what occurs in your body when you eat sugar.

 - Brain- “lights up” the reward center, but over time it can cause learning issues and may make it harder for you to learn, it makes you want more and interferes with satiety even after eating what you are craving

 - Skin ages faster by hindering the repair of collagen, causing reduced elasticity, premature gaining

 - Excess glucose is stored as fat, once the body has used what it can for energy it then becomes converted into fat in the liver, increasing obesity, type 2 diabetes, and cardiovascular disease

 - Accelerates oxidation in cells causing damage to organs and tissue; liver and kidney disease, and cataracts.